zwave-js/node-zwave-js/packages/zwave-js/zwave-js.api.md

 // @public (undocumented)
 export class ZWaveController extends TypedEventEmitter<ControllerEventCallbacks> {
+    // Warning: (tsdoc-code-fence-opening-indent) The opening backtick for a code fence must appear at the start of the line
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    addAssociations(source: AssociationAddress, group: number, destinations: AssociationAddress[]): Promise<void>;
+    // Warning: (tsdoc-code-fence-opening-indent) The opening backtick for a code fence must appear at the start of the line addAssociations(source: AssociationAddress, group: number, destinations: AssociationAddress[]): Promise<void>;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "assignReturnRoutes"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "assignReturnRoutes"